Version 3; last updated 17 November 2021.

 Licence: has the meaning given to it in clause 2.1 and “Licensed” and “Licensing” shall have an equivalent meaning.

-MSA: any negotiated agreement in writing entered into by the Customer and Seequent (such as a master supply agreement or an enterprise agreement) which applies to the Licence of Products from Seequent to the Customer.
+MSA: any negotiated agreement in writing entered into by the Customer and the Bentley Group (such as a master supply agreement or an enterprise agreement) with respect to the Bentley Products.

-Quote: a quote, letter, proposal or other document created by Seequent setting out the Products to be accessed and used by the Customer, the applicable Fees and any other relevant terms.
+Quote: a quote, letter, proposal or other document created by Bentley setting out the Products to be accessed and used by the Customer, the applicable Fees and any other relevant terms.

-Support and Maintenance: any support and maintenance services provided from time to time by Seequent, including access to helpdesks and support material, bug fixing and the release of updates and upgrades to software.
+Support and Maintenance: any support and maintenance services provided from time to time by Bentley, including access to helpdesks and support material, bug fixing and the release of updates and upgrades to software.

-Third Party Products: applications and/or software products identified in which proprietary rights are held by or licenced by a third party entity other than a Seequent Group Entity, including but not limited to ‘Mx Deposit’ and ‘Maptek Link’.
+Third Party Products: applications and/or software products identified in which proprietary rights are held by or licenced by a third party entity other than a Bentley Group Entity.

 Usage Limits: any limit on the usage of any Product specified in a Quote, MSA or Confirmation (including, without limitation, the number of Authorised Users who may access or use the Product at any one time or over a period of time, the number of days that a Product is available for use by Authorised Users during a period of time, or the amount of data that can be stored with respect to any Cloud Based Product).

-User Terms: any terms and conditions required to be accepted or agreed to by Authorised Users of a Product upon download or installation of a software Product or upon the creation of a user identity in order to access or use any Product.
+User Terms: any terms and conditions required to be accepted or agreed to by Authorised Users of a Product whether upon download or installation of a software Product or upon the creation of a user identity in order to access or use any Product, or otherwise.

 Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices.